 Meeting Your Therapist

 The big day is here!
-You've done your homework and have scheduled an appointment to see someone with whom you think you might build a therapeutic relationship.
+You’ve done your homework and have scheduled an appointment to see someone with whom you think you might build a therapeutic relationship.
 When you walk in to the office, you will probably be nervous.
-You can find some tips to help you through this appointment here:

 As you sit down with the practitioner, ask yourself if you feel comfortable.
 A therapist will assume a very important role in your life, your growth as a person and your healing process, so you will want someone with whom you have a connection.
 You will also want to know if the therapists’ values are in alignment with yours.
 For instance, if you are gay or lesbian, it would be hard for you to establish a relationship with someone who disapproves of your sexual orientation.
 If you are not religious, it might also be difficult for you to work with a practitioner who thinks that religion should be an important part of the healing process.
 Another consideration is whether or not the therapist is appropriately challenging.
 A clinician should be able to supportively help you to change unhealthy behaviors and thought processes rather than an agreeing with everything you say.
 At the same time, a therapist who is overly aggressive won’t help you either.
 Therapy is hard work and it is important to work with someone who will facilitate your efforts.